redhat-na-ssa/demo-ocp-llm-d/gitops/instance/guidellm/llm-d-test-data-generator/README.md

-# LLM-D Test Data Generator
+# LLM-D Synthetic Test Data Generators

-A tool for generating synthetic test data to benchmark LLM-D (Distributed LLM Serving) systems, specifically designed to test prefix caching behavior and performance under various load conditions.
+A collection of tools for generating synthetic test data to demonstrate `llm-d` well-lit paths.

 ## Overview

-This generator creates paired prompts that demonstrate prefix caching capabilities in distributed LLM systems.
-It generates:

-- **Prompt pairs** with shared prefixes to simulate real-world caching scenarios
-- **Long-form content** with word prefixes and word continuations
-- **Spaced prompts** to simulate multi-turn request patters

-The generated data is ideal for demonstrating benefits of prefix cache aware routing for multi-turn request patterns.

-## Installation
+### Installation

 Install the required dependencies: